Who are we?

 - To notify you about changes to our service.

 Who else might we share your personal information with?

-We may also use Data Processors to support these activities, for example by providing the systems we need to or delivering services on our behalf.
+We may also disclose your data to other third party Data Processors who act for us for the purposes set out in the policy or for purposes approved by you, for example by providing the systems we need to or delivering services on our behalf.

 The personal data you provide as part of the recruitment process will only be shared with those who need to see your application for administrative purposes, selection, statistical analysis and research.
 The data will be archived on system after a period of inactivity and anonymised equality data will only be available for statistical return

 Who is the data controller for this processing?